-40. Unless prior written approval is given by the Chief Finance Officer to the Procurement Manager and recorded on the contract file, all contracts in excess of £40,000 should nominate a Contract Manager (and include provision for those details to be updated).
-Where reasonably practicable, the Contract Manager should be part of the procurement project team, and a member of Spelthorne Borough
+42. Unless prior written approval is given by the Chief Finance Officer to the Procuring Officer and recorded on the contract file, all contracts in excess of £40,000 should nominate a Contract Manager (and include provision for those details to be updated).
+Where reasonably practicable, the Contract Manager should be part of the procurement project team, and a member of Spelthorne Borough Council staff.

-- Council staff.
-The Procurement Manager must notify the name of the Contract Manager to the contractor prior to letting of the contract. - 41.
-The role of the Contract Manager will be to manage the contract throughout its duration, as well as enforce duties owed to the Council under contract and to be responsible on behalf of the Council for those duties owed to the contractor. - 42.
-The responsibilities of the Contract Manager will include: - (a) monitoring performance of the contractor against the agreed level of service; - (b) monitoring the continuing level of operational and financial risk to which the Council is exposed and to institute controls as appropriate; - (c) ensuring the contractor's due diligence with all appropriate health and safety obligations; - (d) facilitating the resolution of issues between the contractor and users of the service: - (e) ensuring prompt payment of invoices and compliance with all financial regulations and Contract Standing Orders during the lifetime of the contract; - (f) ensuring that appropriate arrangements are made for the termination or reletting of the contract at the appropriate time.
+- The Procuring Officer must notify the name of the Contract Manager to the contractor prior to letting of the contract. - 43.
+The role of the Contract Manager will be to manage the contract throughout its duration, as well as enforce duties owed to the Council under contract and to be responsible on behalf of the Council for those duties owed to the contractor. - 44.
+The responsibilities of the Contract Manager will include: - (a) monitoring the performance of the contractor against the agreed level of service: - (b) monitoring the continuing level of operational and financial risk to which the Council is exposed and to institute controls as appropriate; - (c) ensuring the contractor's due diligence with all appropriate quality, environmental, health and safety obligations; - (d) facilitating the resolution of issues between the contractor and users of the service: - (e) ensuring prompt payment of invoices and compliance with all financial regulations and Contract Standing Orders during the lifetime of the contract; - (f) providing assurance that the contractor has a long-term, sustainable supply chain, and that there is no evidence of modern slavery; - (g) ensuring that appropriate arrangements are made for the termination or reletting of the contract at the appropriate time.